jfree/jfreesvg/README.md

     http://www.jfree.org/jfreesvg/

-Version 1.0 was released on 31 July 2013 and the most recent version (1.9) was released on ?? ???
-2014.
+Version 1.0 was released on 31 July 2013 and the most recent version (1.9) was released on 6 May 2014.
 Changes since the initial release are listed towards the end of this file.

 Getting Started